vpatel04/FindMyEmployee/README.md

+# FindMyEmployee
-# FindMyEmployee is an app built in android studio.
+FindMyEmployee is an android app built in android studio.
 It has functionalites to view, add, delete, update and search employee data from the SQLitedatabase.